Skip to content

 }

 Do you notice something?
-With more blocks we add the state machine itself gets harder to read, to understand and to maintain.
-What we are aiming for with FlowRedux and it’s DSL is to get a readable overview about what the state machine is supposed to do on a high level.
-If you take a look at the example from above, however, you will notice that it isn’t easy to read and get bloated with implementation details.
+With more blocks we add, the state machine itself gets harder to read, understand, and maintain.
+What we are aiming for with FlowRedux and its DSL is to get a readable overview of what the state machine is supposed to do on a high level.
+If you take a look at the example above, however, you will notice that it isn’t easy to read and gets bloated with implementation details.

 private val httpClient: HttpClient